oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/hyperion-essbase/hyperion-architecture-diagrams/README.md

 Reviewed: 7.2.2024

-## Contents
+# Contents

 -  draw.io file containing multiple architecture diagrams for Hyperion deployments on OCI, including high-availability, DR, single- and multi-region deployments.

-## Usage
+# When to use this asset?

+For designing Hyperion Deployments on OCI

+# How to use this asset?

-1. Download and import the OCI icon pack from [here](https://docs.oracle.com/en-us/iaas/Content/General/Reference/graphicsfordiagrams.htm) .
+1. Download and import the OCI icon pack from [here](https://docs.oracle.com/en-us/iaas/Content/General/Reference/graphicsfordiagrams.htm).
 2. Import the .drawio file from this repository into your draw.io tool.
 3. Modify the diagrams as per your requirements.